Stir fried Lotus Root

 You can stir fry lotus root like I do here, or you can blanche it, simmer it, stew it or steam it - you can also use it for tempura - it really is quite versatile.
 It isn't something you can eat raw however.

-You can find my video tutorial for this recipe on the bottom of this page and for the written recipe is as below.
+You can click my video tutorial - Stir fried Lotus Root on youtube here or you can find the video and for the written recipe is as below.
 I'll be posting a third dish for your healthy Japanese feast early next week.

 Happy cooking!
 Kurumi XXXX.